jaydesl/buildtime-action/README.md

 # Create a JavaScript Action

-Use this template to bootstrap the creation of a JavaScript action.:rocket:
+Use this template to  the creation of a JavaScript action.:rocket:

 This template includes tests, linting, a validation workflow, publishing, and versioning guidance.